k90zsolt/deanne/README.md

 # deanne
 json, python, excel

-You can convert json data with python to excel file with diagram.
+You can visualizise json data.
+Output: Excel file (.xlsx) with diagram.